-Probably the most celebrated of all actresses, Marilyn Monroe was born Norma Jeane Mortenson on Tuesday, June 1st, 1926, in Los Angeles General Hospital.
-Prior to her birth, Marilyn's father bought a motorcycle and headed north to San Francisco, abandoning the family in Los Angeles.
+Probably the most celebrated of all actresses, Marilyn Monroe was born Norma Jeane Mortenson on June 1, 1926, in the charity ward of the Los Angeles General Hospital.
+Her mother, Gladys Pearl (Monroe), was born in Piedras Negras, Coahuila, Mexico, to American parents from Indiana and Missouri, and was a film-cutter at Consolidated Film Industries.
+Marilyn's biological father has been established through DNA testing as Charles Stanley Gifford, who had been born in Newport, Rhode Island, to a family with deep roots in the state.
 Marilyn grew up not knowing for sure who her father really was.
-Her mother, Gladys, had entered into several relationships, further confusing her daughter as to who it was who fathered her.
-Afterward, Gladys gave Norma Jeane (Marilyn) the name of Baker, a boyfriend she had before Mortenson.
+Gladys gave Norma Jeane the name of Baker.
 Poverty was a constant companion to Gladys and Norma.
-Gladys, who was extremely attractive and worked for RKO Studios as a filmcutter, suffered from mental illness and was in and out of mental institutions for the rest of her life, and because of that Norma Jeane spent time in foster homes.
+Gladys, who was extremely attractive and later worked for R.K.O.
+Studios, suffered from mental illness and was in and out of mental institutions for the rest of her life, and because of that Norma Jeane spent time in foster homes.
 When she was nine, she was placed in an orphanage where she was to stay for the next two years.
 Upon being released from the orphanage, she went to yet another foster home.
-In 1942, at age 16, Norma Jeane married 21-year-old aircraft plant worker James Dougherty.
-The marriage only lasted four years, and they divorced in 1946.
+In 1942, at sixteen years old, Norma Jeane married twenty-one-year-old aircraft plant worker James Dougherty.
+The marriage lasted only four years, and they divorced in 1946.
 By this time, Marilyn began to model swimsuits and bleached her hair blonde.
-Various shots made their way into the public eye, where some were eventually seen by RKO Pictures head Howard Hughes.
+Various shots made their way into the public eye, where some were eventually seen by R.K.O.
+Pictures head Howard Hughes.
 He offered Marilyn a screen test, but an agent suggested that 20th Century-Fox would be the better choice for her, since it was a much bigger and more prestigious studio.
 She was signed to a contract at $125 per week for a six-month period and that was increased by $25 per week at the end of that time when her contract was lengthened.

 In 1951, Marilyn got a fairly sizable role in Love Nest (1951).
 The public was now getting to know her and liked what it saw.
 She had an intoxicating quality of volcanic sexuality wrapped in an aura of almost childlike innocence.
 In 1952, Marilyn appeared in Don't Bother to Knock (1952), in which she played a somewhat mentally unbalanced babysitter.
 Critics didn't particularly care for her work in this picture, but she made a much more favorable impression later in the year in Monkey Business (1952), where she was seen for the first time as a platinum blonde, a look that became her trademark.
 The next year, she appeared in Gentlemen Prefer Blondes (1953) as Lorelei Lee.
 It was also the same year she began dating the baseball great Joe DiMaggio.